browngraphicslab/tag/LADS/js/RIN/README.md

 # Other Tasks
 - Run "grunt watch" to start watching for any changes to automatically be built.
 - Run "grunt ship" to build the ship-ready version of the site
+- Run "grunt sdk-ship" to create SDK Version.
+(Refer to doc/How-to-create-sdk.txt for more details)

 # Local Hosting
 Set up a web server pointing to the web directory for RIN or everest/web for Everest.
 Our requirements are minimal so IIS Express, Apache, or any other web server will work.